d3b4g/leonids/_posts/zerologon.md

 Mitigations:

-If you are running Exchange server
+If you are running Exchange server on prem
+1- Deploy updates
+2- Invetigate for IOC's: analyze exchange server logs for indicators of compromise.